fc-minecraft/hoc2023-md/scene4.md

 # Smart Doorlock

 ## Step 1
-Anyone can access the event logs on the doorlock causing a major privacy and security issue.
-We need to update the code to make sure only admins can access the event logs.
+Anyone can see the records of who has been using the doorlocks, which is a big problem for privacy and safety.
+We should change the code so that only administrators can look at the event logs.

 #### ~ tutorialhint
-Update where the code compares the user permissions.
-Only admins should have access.
+Change the part of the code where it checks what kind of user you are.
+Only administrators should be allowed to access it.

 ```ghost
 hoc2023.scene4_HumanDetected()